Confronting sexism in the world of science communication

 Scientific American blogger and researcher Dr. Danielle N. Lee posted details of an email exchange with a Biology-Online editor, who labeled her a whore for declining to guest blog on the network.
 Lee's post was removed within an hour by Scientific American.

 - Lee's original blog post on Urban Scientist

 - Scientific American Editor-in-Chief Mariette DiChristina tweets about deleting the post

 Re blog inquiry: @sciam is a publication for discovering science.
 The post was not appropriate for this area & was therefore removed.

 - Lee's Buzzfeed interview

 - Biology-Online forum users ask “When is it okay to call a scientist a whore?”

-- Other Scientific American bloggers, including Kate Clancy, Melanie Tannenbaum and Janet Stemwedel respond to the deleted post, with evidence that they have themselves written posts which do not fit the criteria mentioned in @mdichristina’s tweet
+- Other Scientific American bloggers, including Kate Clancy, Melanie Tannenbaum and Janet Stemwedel, respond to the deleted post with evidence that they have themselves written posts that do not fit the criteria mentioned in DiChristina's tweet

 - Storify collection by Chronicle